Grant or Loan Finder Service

 CVA vs Pre-pack

-Once a business is in a turnaround finance situation, the management will be faced with a few stark finance choices, Company Voluntary Arrangement or a Pre-pack.
-The most obvious ones are either to put the company into liquidation and just walk away, or if there is a means of raising funds, to repurchase the important parts of the business from the liquidator and start again (commonly referred to as a Pre-pack).
+Is your business is in a turnaround finance situation?
+If it is you will have with few stark finance choices.
+These are Company Voluntary Arrangement or a Pre-pack, of which case the most obvious one is to put the company into liquidation and just walk away.
+If there is a means of raising funds a Pre-pack becomes a possibility.
+This enables you to repurchase the important parts of the business from the liquidator and start again.

 The down side is that there are likely to be some very unhappy creditors?

-There may however be one other solution.
-One that may be slightly less well known to some business managers.
+Having said this,there may be one other solution.
 This is to apply for a Company Voluntary Arrangement (CVA)

 What is a Company Voluntary Arrangement (CVA)